 There is the list.
 I think it could be good for all leaders to read through them – and ask some tough questions of yourself.
 Which of these would be most said about you?

 You may be wondering, if you were to hear from someone on our team – which of these would be complaints about my leadership?
 Probably many of them at different times.
 If I had to guess, however, they would probably point to three intially.

 Often, though I have no problem making decisions, I can easily get locked into minutia if presented with too many options and appear indecisive.

-I am aware of these areas and continually attempt to address them in my leadership.
-It’s an ongoing process.
+I am aware of these areas and continually attempt to address them in my leadership, but it is an ongoing process.

-Now, on behalf of leaders, as a word to those trying to follow, let me say that many of these complaints are often false assumptions.
-As I have observed in my own leadership, many times the leader is totally unaware they are perceived in these negative ways.
+Now, on behalf of leaders, as a word to those trying to follow, let me say many times the leader is totally unaware they are perceived in these negative ways.
 And, most, if they knew, would make some attempts to improve in that area of their leadership.

-Leaders, the word for us is that we must work to become more aware of what is being preceived that usually isn’t being spoken.
-It might not be reality, but perceived reality is often just as damaging.
-(Some of the complaints I listed about me would fall into the perception category…not the reality.
+Leaders, the word for us is we must continually work to become more aware of what is being preceived which often isn’t being spoken.
+It might not even be reality, but perceived reality is often just as damaging.
+(Some of the complaints I listed about me would fall into the perception category – not the reality.
 But, perception is someone else’s reality.)

-If you are uncertain…ask.
+If you are uncertain, the best thing to do is ask.
 Hand this list to some on your team and ask them to identify one or two they think you could work to improve.
-You’re not asking them to complain…just to give you honest, helpful feedback.
+You’re not asking them to complain – just to give you honest, helpful feedback.

 So, leader, be honest, which of these would most likely be the complaints said about you?